-No matter how careful you are when screening prospective tenants, you mostly likely will have to evict a tenant at some point.
-While you can't evict a tenant just because you don't care for that person, you certainly can terminate a lease for cause.
+No matter how careful you are when screening prospective tenants, you most likely will have to evict a tenant at some point.
+While you can't evict a tenant just because you don't like that person, you certainly can terminate a lease for cause.

 How to Legally Evict a Tenant

-Landlords may also give an eviction notice ("vacate or quit" notice, which does not give tenants an opportunity to correct course but rather serves as a warning that they will be evicted within a specified period of time if they fail to move out on their own.
-Also, some states mandate that such notices be presented directly to the tenant (often by taping it to the door) or sent through certified mail; so make sure you understand your state's laws.
+Landlords may also give an eviction notice ("vacate or quit"), which does not give tenants an opportunity to correct course but rather serves as a warning that they will be evicted within a specified period of time if they fail to move out on their own.
+Also, some states require that such notices be presented directly to the tenant (often by taping it to the door) or sent through certified mail.
+So, make sure you understand your state laws.

 Federal Fair Housing Laws

-- Federal Fair Housing Act - Prohibits discrimination in housing on the basis of race, color, national origin, religion, sex, familial status, and disability.
+- Prohibits discrimination in housing on the basis of race, color, national origin, religion, sex, familial status, and disability.

-- Title VI of the Civil Rights Act - Prohibits discrimination on the basis of race, color, or national origin in programs receiving federal funding.
+- Prohibits discrimination on the basis of race, color, or national origin in programs receiving federal funding.

 - Prohibits discrimination on the basis of disability in programs provided by public entities (enforced by HUD when it involves housing).

-- Age Discrimination Act - Prohibits discrimination on the basis of age (protecting those 40 and older) in programs receiving federal funding.
+- Prohibits discrimination on the basis of age (protecting those 40 and older) in programs receiving federal funding.

 Click on a link below to learn more about the rights and responsibilities of landlords.